Tech-at-DU/Flask-Playlister/P07-Adding-Tests/content.md

 To verify that our file is set up correctly, let's try running it!

-> [action]
-> Go to your terminal window inside the project directory, and run the following:
+Go to your terminal window inside the project directory, and run the following:
->

 ```bash
 (env) $ python3 tests.py
 ```